Return

 ANN RAPP: Oh Jesus!
 You really got some guy there!

 SOPHIE: You'll see me like this!
-(TWISTS HER ARMS AROUND HER HEAD AND MAKES
+(TWISTS HER ARMS AROUND

 A FACE)